cadeinc/cadeinc.github.io/Skolem-Award.md

 ### Recipients

+* CADE-21 (2007): Leonardo de Moura and Nikolaj Bj&oslash;rner - Efficient E-Matching for SMT Solvers.
-* CADE-20 (2005): Christian Urban and Christine Tasson.
-Nominal Techniques in Isabelle/HOL.
+* CADE-20 (2005): Christian Urban and Christine Tasson - Nominal Techniques in Isabelle/HOL.
+* CADE-15 (1998): Andreas Nonengart, Georg Rock and Christoph Weidenbach - On Generating Small Clause Normal Forms.
-* CADE-14 (1997): Hantao Zhang.
-SATO: An Efficient Propositional Prover.
+* CADE-14 (1997): Hantao Zhang - SATO: An Efficient Propositional Prover.
+* CADE-9 (1988): Alan Bundy - The Use of Explicit Plans to Guide Inductive Proofs.
-* CADE-8 (1986): Leo Bachmair and Nachum Dershowitz.
-Commutation, Transformation, and Termination.
+* CADE-8 (1986): Leo Bachmair and Nachum Dershowitz - Commutation, Transformation, and Termination.
+* CADE-2 (1976) and CADE-3 (1977) considered jointly: Zohar Manna and Richard Waldinger - The Automatic Synthesis of Recursive Programs. which was a landmark in the development of foundations for research in deductive program synthesis
-* CADE-0 (1968) and CADE-1 (1975) considered jointly: Nicolaas Govert de Bruijn.
-The Mathematical Language AUTOMATH, its Usage, and Some of its Extensions (presented at CADE-0).
+* CADE-0 (1968) and CADE-1 (1975) considered jointly: Nicolaas Govert de Bruijn - The Mathematical Language AUTOMATH, its Usage, and Some of its Extensions (presented at CADE-0).

 ------------------------